Glossary

 - Recall (branding) The ability of consumers to remember a brand, ad, or message after being exposed to it.

-- Responsive Design A web and graphic design approach that ensures content adapts to different screen sizes and devices.
+Film/video: It is measured in pixels. - Responsive Design A web and graphic design approach that ensures content adapts to different screen sizes and devices.

 - Retargeting A digital marketing strategy that serves ads to users who have previously interacted with a brand or website.